Cellular Pathology Service Background

 Laboratory Turnaround Times

-The Department monitors turnaround times on a regular basis.
+The Department monitors turnaround times on a regular basis and reviews significant delays or service issues within the Trust's Divisional Diagnostic Performance monthly meetings.
 10 and 14 day Cellular Pathology turnaround target reporting times are reported to Trust service users, broken down by clinical specialty for biopsies and for cancer tracking cases for each month.
 Specific turnaround data is available to service users upon request in addition to UHB internally available histopathology intranet dashboards.
-The agreed TATs for each specialty is as follows for 14 days:
+The agreed TATs for each specialty is: